Constitution of Costa Rica: State of Costa Rica

 Still as part of the Federal Republic the then State of Costa Rica promulgates the Fundamental Law of the State of Costa Rica on January 25, 1825 by the Constituent Congress of the State of Costa Rica during the presidency of Juan Rafael Mora Porras and heavily influenced by the Cadiz Constitution.
 This Constitution will be in place until Costa Rica's departure from the Federal Republic in 1839.
 On March 8, 1841 then dictator Braulio Carrillo Colina enacted the Decree of Basis and Guarantees, which worked as de facto Constitution on his regime. and was pretty authoritarian in nature.
-Carrillo was toppled in April of 1842 due to the invasion of Honduran general Francisco Morazán.
+Carrillo was toppled in April 1842 due to the invasion of Honduran general Francisco Morazán.
 Morazán abolished the Decree on June 6, 1842 and this was confirmed by the Constituent Assembly instituted by him on August 24, 1842.

 Constituent Assemblies from 1838 to 1870

 From 1838 to 1870, a large number of Constituent Assemblies with a greater or lesser degree of effectiveness, independence or legislative power were raised.
 As is the custom in Costa Rica, after a rupture of the constitutional order that defenestrates a government, a Constituent Assembly was convened.
 It legitimized the new government (a custom that was maintained in 1871, 1917 and 1949).
 During the very unstable second half of the nineteenth century in which there were many coups d'état, the Constitutions proliferated as much as the coups, as well as their Assemblies.

 Braulio Carrillo assumes power in Costa Rica as a dictator in 1838 and calls a Constituent Assembly that is suspended indefinitely.
 Carrillo issues by decree the Law of Bases and Guarantees that operates as a de facto Constitution.

 In April 1842 General Francisco Morazán took power in Costa Rica by overthrowing Carrillo and calling a Constituent Assembly in June.
 This would also have legislative powers, even though they are not specific to a Constituent Power.

 Ousted Morazán and elected interim president José María Alfaro, on April 5, 1843, he convened a Constituent Assembly that was officially established on June 1.
 This Constituent Assembly would be the second last to assume legislative powers, although it was mostly reduced to ratification of Alfaro's decrees.
 He drafted the Constitution of 1844, which would leave unhappy the military hierarchy that would overthrow the then ruler, Antonio Pinto Soares who would return power to Alfaro on June 7, 1846.

 He reconvenes a Constituent Assembly that would function until 1847, issuing the Constitution of that year.
 Which would be reformed, again via Constituent, in 1848.